-- When Use Enhanced Lighting is checked, Standard rendered views generate lighting effects that require a video card that supports OpenGL 2.0.
+- The Troubleshooting settings can be used to troubleshoot performance in 3D views. - When Use Enhanced Lighting is checked, Standard rendered views generate lighting effects that require a video card that supports OpenGL 2.0.
 Unchecking this box may speed up Standard rendering times somewhat; however, the quality of lighting effects will be reduced.
 Not available if your video card does not support OpenGL 2.0.
-See "OpenGL and Hardware" on page 430. - Command Flushing Select an option from the drop-down list to control how often the program flushes cached video memory.
+See "OpenGL and Hardware" on page 428. - Command Flushing Select an option from the drop-down list to control how often the program flushes cached video memory.
 "Rarely" is selected by default and will produce fastest rendering times on most systems, but "Frequently" may be helpful for older video cards.